-If the last six months have left you craving psychical human touch, know you’re not alone.
+If the last year have left you craving psychical human touch, know you’re not alone.
 That feeling you have, that craving to connect psychically with another person, is called ‘skin hunger‘.
 It’s a term that crept into the verbal lexicon during periods of isolation in the COVID-19 pandemic.

 Touch is important, and moments of psychical connection — whether romantic, platonic or perfunctory — release a cocktail of hormones that make us feel warm, relaxed and positive.